Kelllyy1/Kelllyy1/README.md

 <!-- ## 👋 About Me  -->
 ## [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=25&pause=1000&color=000000&vCenter=true&multiline=true&width=435&lines=About+Me+.+.+.)](https://git.io/typing-svg)
-I’m passionate about all things tech, with a strong interest in automation, scripting, and back-end development.
-I've built personal projects and love collaborating with others.
+I’m passionate about all things tech, with a strong interest in automation, scripting, and network engineering.
+I've built a few personal tech projects and love collaborating with others.
 If you share similar interests or want to team up, feel free to connect with me on [LinkedIn](https://linkedin.com/in/krystalkelly25)!

 ---